Bridges of the Grand Canal.

 It crosses near the southern end of the Grand Canal, and is named after the famous Accademia galleries.
 The view East, towards the southern entrance of the Grand Canal and the Basin di San Marco, is one of the great classic views of Venice; captured by artists and photographers.

 The bridge is located in the final loop of the S-shaped Grand Canal, just before the canal feeds into St. Mark’s Basin.
 It connects the districts of San Marco with Dorsoduro.
-It is convenient if you are walking from the Piazza San Marco to the Galleria dell’Accademia, the Peggy Guggenheim Collection, or the Basilica di Santa Maria della Salute
+It is convenient if you are walking from the Piazza San Marco to the Galleria dell’Accademia, the Peggy Guggenheim Collection, or the Basilica di Santa Maria della Salute.

 The original Accademia Bridge was built in 1854, when the city inaugurated a steel bridge designed by English architect A.E.
 Neville (who also designed the original Ponte degli Scalzi, near to the Santa Lucia Railway Station).